kjanat/ChatLogger-API/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 ChatLogger is licensed under the MIT License.
 This means you are free to use, modify, and distribute the software, provided that the original copyright notice and permission notice are included in all copies or substantial portions of the software.

 For more details, see the [LICENSE](LICENSE) file included in this repository.